nimdaghlian/memex/_notes/words/Urs.md

 layout: note
 tags:
   - mind-things
+category: words
+definition: "The basic, underlying format of how you conceive of anything.
+The language your brain uses.
+The quanta of thought."
+author: Nim
 ---

 Urs or "an Ur" is my term for the basic, underlying format of how you conceive of anything.
 The language your brain uses.
 The quanta of thought.